 The importance of perception and interpretation of

-in Mischel's system calls for a second set of person
+events in Mischel's system calls for a second set of

 constructs -- Kelly-like categories which

-line with Rotter's theory, Mischel notes that behavior
+Rotter's theory, Mischel notes that behavior will be

-consequences which govern behavior in the absence (or
+which govern behavior in the absence (or in spite) of

 From a cognitive point of view, Mischel's "cognitive-social learning person variables" all represent the person's knowledge and expertise -- intelligence -- concerning him- or herself and the surrounding social world.
 Following Winograd (1975) and Anderson (1976), this social intelligence (Cantor & Kihlstrom, 1987) is classified into two broad categories: declarative knowledge, consisting of abstract concepts and specific memories, and procedural knowledge, consisting of the rules, skills, and strategies by which the person manipulates and transforms declarative knowledge, and translates knowledge into action.
 The individual's fund of declarative knowledge, in turn, can be broken down further into context-free semantic memory about the world in general and episodic memory for the events and experiences, each associated with a unique spatiotemporal context, which make up the person's autobiographical record (Tulving, 1983).
 Similarly, procedural knowledge can be subclassified in terms of cognitive and motor skills.
 These concepts, personal memories, interpretive rules, and action plans are the cognitive structures of personality.
 Together, they constitute the expertise which guides an individual's approach to solving the problems of social life.